Categorial Independence and L\'evy Processes: L evy processes in tensor categories

+\begin{Remark}We think of the $j_{s,t}$ as increment of a stationary process over the time interval from $s$ to $t$ and of $A_{r}$ as the common distribution of all $j_{s,t}$ with $(s\rightarrow t)=r$.
+The required conditions can than be paraphrased as follows.
+Increments over trivial intervals should vanish; increments over consecutive intervals shall be independent; combining increments over adjacent intervals should yield the increment corresponding to the union of the intervals.
+In Section~\ref{sec:prob-quant-prob} we will discuss how convolution semigroups of probability measures indeed give rise to (co)monoidal systems in the (opposite) category of probability spaces. \end{Remark}

-In the following we exhibit general conditions on the structure of the index set $\bb S$ and the category $\mathcal{C}$ which ensure that comonoidal systems embed into full comonoidal systems (Section~\ref{sec:first-induct-limit}) and that every comonoidal system allows for the construction of a canonical categorial L{\'e}vy process on it.
+In the remainder of this section, we exhibit general conditions on the structure of the index set $\mathbb S$ and the category $\mathcal{C}$ which ensure that comonoidal systems embed into full comonoidal systems (Section~\ref{sec:first-induct-limit}) and that every comonoidal system allows for the construction of a canonical categorial L\'evy process on it (Section~\ref{sec:second-induct-limit}).

-\subsection{Unique Factorization Monoids}
+\subsection{Unique factorization monoids}